2026 Grazing Expo

 Field Tour Tickets

-Includes registration for the field tour portion of the conference on Sunday, September 7th.
-Transporation and sack lunch provided with purchase of ticket.
+Includes registration for the field tour portion of the conference on Sunday, September 13th.
+Transportation and lunch provided with the purchase of a ticket.

 Scholarships